chris-bailey/dev-bookshelf-mongodb-heroku/README.md

 ##Spring Boot + MongoDB + Heroku##
-This demo application has been created as an example of using Spring Boot + MongoDB deployed on Heroku.
+This demo application has been created as an example of deploying a Spring Boot + Thymeleaf + MongoDB on Heroku.

 ###Live Demo###
-Be aware that the template is currently running on a free Heroku account.
+Be aware that the application is currently running on a free Heroku account.
 If it hasn't been accessed in 30 minutes, then ***the first request will take up to 60 seconds***.
 Please be patient with the first request.
 Subsequent requests will be normal.

 Here is the [MongoDB Developer's Bookshelf](https://dev-bookshelf-mongodb.herokuapp.com/) running on Heroku.